tannercreque/tannercreque/README.md

 :red_car: I also am a self proclaimed car enthusiast.

 ### Why software?
   The reason I personally chose to go into this field is because of the absolute limitless possibilities that you can achieve with code.
 I read an article on Software Engineers that created a program to assist blind +/ deaf people communicate with others, and make their day to day lives as easy as possible.
 That really spoke to me and that is my goal as an engineer; to change peoples lives for the better.
+(I promise I have been coding in the past few months, working on private projects!)

 ### ⚙️ &nbsp;GitHub Analytics
 <p align="center">